A one-stop smart home shop for seniors

 A home that takes care of you

-On an unusually warm March day in Columbia, just days after Love flew back into town following her mother's latest scare, HoneyCo CEO Zachary Watson and software developer Zachary McCormick went out to Dean's house with a new tech toy.
+On an unusually warm March day in Columbia, just days after Love flew back into town after her mother's latest scare, HoneyCo CEO Zachary Watson, along with software developer Zachary McCormick went out to Dean's house with a new tech toy.
 It was a video intercom, a little like an iPad, but with a retractable covering over the camera, much to Dean's liking.
-Love can call her mother, and Dean can answer it with her voice.
+Love can call her mother and Dean can answer it with her voice.

 That brought back memories of that day in November.